 ~/.kube/config will be updated with it.

-The Teleport client stores the proxy service URL in
+The Teleport client stores the Teleport Proxy Service URL in

 ~/.tsh/profile.
 The user does not need to use the